omoh128/blockchain-stats-block/README.md

 2. Enter the API URL for the blockchain statistics you want to display.
 3. Save and publish your post or page to see the block in action.

-## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please [open an issue](https://github.com/your-username/blockchain-stats-block/issues) or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.